Protected: Audrey’s Summertime Visit – 2023

 Our response, send six CF-18 fighter jet fighters and a hand handful of the military to confront a dangerous, deprived group called ISIS who have killed perhaps 1,500 people over the past few years in a lawless land where tens of thousands have been killed.
 As well, the government has crafted a handful of anti-terror bills to combat the ‘growing problem’ at home because so-called terrorists have killed two or three people in the past twenty years.
 All those words and actions is just window dressing designed to make it appear Canada is a leader in the fight against terrorism.
 Now, think back to Canada in an earlier time.

 In Adam’s dash to freedom from his home in Poland, he faced almost certain death on many occasions and, later, had to face down the bigotry and racism the Jewish people endured in the last century.
-I don’t have direct information, but it seems likely Adam and1940s Immigration to Canada. his Scottish bride were among the thousands of refugees taken into Canada in 1948, a time when the population of Canada was a mere 11 million.
+I don’t have direct information, but it seems likely Adam and his Scottish bride were among the thousands of refugees taken into Canada in 1948, a time when the population of Canada was a mere 11 million.
 Today Canada struggles to take in a few hundred when our population is 33,000,000 and our resource base is exponentially higher than it was in 1948.

 Web Source (PDF screen shot): Canada Accepts Jews (double clip to open)